pedramyazdipoor/Graph_Algorithms/README.md

 ## 🧪 How to Run

-Navigate to each algorithm folder and run:
+Navigate to each algorithm folder and if main.py exists run:

 python main.py

-If a venv/ folder exists:

-source venv/bin/activate  # Linux/macOS
-venv\Scripts\activate     # Windows
-python main.py
+otherwise run the relevant algorithm.py for each algorithm.

 ## 📄 License